(Japan Aerospace Exploration Agency) JAXA Statistics and Facts (2025)

 (Reference: statista.com)

-• Based on JAXA Statistics, in the fiscal year 2023, the initial budget of the Japan Aerospace Exploration Agency was 155.4 billion Japanese yen ($0.98 billion).
+• Based on JAXA Statistics, the Japan Aerospace Exploration Agency’s initial budget was 155.4 billion Japanese yen ($0.98 billion) in fiscal year 2023.

 • Meanwhile, in 2022, the organization’s overall budget was 219.1 billion Japanese yen ($1.40 billion), segmented into an initial budget of 155.2 billion yen ($0.99 billion) and a supplementary budget of 63.6 billion yen ($0.41 billion)